[Analysis] The EU's ultimate asylum spin doctor

 The EU cannot control what other countries do, in particular, those with autocratic leadership.

 A paradox has also emerged.
-Despite EU aid, most member states refuse to create a functioning internal asylum system out of fear they will be designated a safe country where refugees can be offloaded.
+Despite EU aid, most foreign states refuse to create a functioning internal asylum system out of fear they will be designated a safe country where refugees can be offloaded.

 And most origin countries simply refuse to hand out travel documents to rejected asylum seekers the EU wants to return.